 Know When to Replace the Faucet

 As with anything else, faucets deteriorate with age and need to be replaced sooner or later.
 If the faucet you are working with is old, then it might be time to replace it with a new one.
 Many faucets have a lifespan of about 10 years before they require major repairs or replacement.
 Consider replacing the faucet if you notice any of the following:

 - Leaks from multiple areas

 - Hard-to-find parts

-- Faucet is damaged when taking it apart
+- The faucet is damaged when you take it apart